bbauska/JS-Definitive/README.md

 a.length // => 3: note that array length doesn't change, though
 </pre>

-<p>Note that a deleted property or array element is not merely set to the undefined
+<p>Note that a deleted property or array element is not merely set to the undefined value.
+When a
-value.
-When a property is deleted, the property ceases to exist.
+property is deleted, the property ceases to exist.
 Attempting to read a nonexistent property returns undefined, but you can test for the actual existence of a property with the in operator (§4.9.3).
 Deleting an array element leaves a “hole” in the array and does not change the array’s length.
 The resulting array is sparse (§7.3).</p>

 <p><b>delete</b> expects its operand to be an lvalue.
 If it is not an lvalue, the operator takes no
 action and returns true.
+Otherwise,
-Otherwise, delete attempts to delete the specified lvalue. delete returns true if it successfully deletes the specified lvalue.
-Not all properties can be deleted, however: non-configurable properties (§14.1) are immune from deletion.</p>
+<b>delete</b> attempts to delete the specified lvalue. <b>delete</b>
+returns true if it successfully deletes the specified lvalue.
+Not all properties can be deleted,
+however: non-configurable properties (§14.1) are immune from deletion.</p>

 <p>In <b>strict mode</b>, <b>delete</b> raises a SyntaxError if its operand is an unqualified
 identifier such as a variable, function, or function parameter: it only works when the operand